 - If Laptop: Laptop should be on charging mode if the script finds it on battery mode then exit with ticket comment.

 - Windows 10 setup file.
 Script downloads setup to file %Drive%:\WindowsSetupFolder\Windows10.iso. location. – First, the script tries to copy the windows setup file from the Location Cache directory %cachedir%\Windows_10_x64_Pro.iso to %Drive%:\WindowsSetupFolder\Windows10.iso. – If it couldn’t find the file in the cache directory, it tries to download the ISO from LTShare folder. – If it won’t find ISO file on LTShare then exit with a ticket notes.

-- Check User logged in: If a user logged into the system and working, then script sends message to the user asking for permission to upgrade.
+- Check User logged in: If a user logged into the system and working on the system, then script sends message to the user asking for permission to upgrade.
 If it doesn’t respond or says no to upgrade, then the script delays the upgrade and It runs after run after 9 hours.
 It asks the same question if the user logged in, but this time it is not rescheduled for next run.
 It simply exits with ticket notes.

 - System Restore Point: It creates a system restore point on the machine.

 - Export last logged in user reg file: The script exports last logged in users that it imports after the upgrade.